Esri/geoportal-server-catalog/components/CswClient/README.md

 # CSW Client for ArcGIS Pro

-These folders contain the new CSW Client for ArcGIS Pro.
+These folders contain the new CSW Client for ArcGIS Pro and will include the existing CSW Client for ArcMap.
 This is a straight port from the [https://github.com/Esri/geoportal-server/wiki/Geoportal-CSW-Clients](CSW Client for ArcMap).
 The CSW Client is currently only made available as a Microsoft Visual Studio Solution.
 Open the solution in your Visual Studio and build it to create the addin files that can be deployed to an ArcGIS Pro client.

 Setup:
 - Please refer to the [ArcGIS Pro SDK documentation](https://developers.arcgis.com/documentation/arcgis-add-ins-and-automation/arcgis-pro/tutorials/build-your-first-add-in/) to setup the prerequisites for developing Pro addins.